If you are a student keen to promote EU careers on your university campus then why not apply to become an EU Career Student Ambassador?

 If you are:

-- Available to take part in our compulsory training course in October 2018
+- Available to take part in our compulsory one day training course in September/October 2019

 - An EU citizen

 - Fluent in English and in one of the languages of the country in which you are studying

 You can make an online application between 22 February to 25 March 2019.
 Please fill in the following form to submit your application.

 If you successfully pass the first round, you will be asked to complete an online interview in April 2019.
 More information on this second phase will be sent to applicants via e-mail.

 Please note that the list of participating universities has been established in collaboration with national governments.
 Currently we are unable to support Ambassadors at other universities and generally we do not change this list.
 If your university is not on this list, please visit us next year to check the updated list.